 Assembly, Senate panels approve PERS budget

-The Senate and Assembly money committees on Friday both approved the operating budget for the Public Employees Retirement System.
+The Senate and Assembly money committees have both approved the operating budget for the Public Employees Retirement System.

 The decision includes adding a General Counsel for PERS to begin handling litigation in-house instead of hiring outside counsel for those cases.